 Why Did Jesus Come?

 This is one of the greatest questions of our time.
-If we have a loving and benevolent God, then why did Jesus come?
+If we have a loving and benevolent God, why did Jesus come?
 We live in a world that easily admits to believing in a Creator.
 Most people acknowledge that God exists.
-In virtually all cultures worldwide, the concept of God is there.
-Hardly a coincident, our very creation has implanted a sense in all of us that mankind is not the highest form of intelligence.
+The concept of God is present in virtually all cultures worldwide.
+Hardly a coincidence, our very creation has implanted a sense in all of us that mankind is not the highest form of intelligence.
 Our very DNA acknowledges the existence of God.

-Scriptures tell us that mankind, from our very beginning, was separated from our God because of sin.
-When you think of it, sin not only separates us from God but it does a pretty good job on humans too.
+Scriptures tell us that mankind has been separated from God since the very beginning because of sin.
+Sin not only separates us from God but also does a pretty good job on humans.
 For the most part, good and repentant people prefer to separate themselves from the wicked.

 “All this is from God, who reconciled us to himself through Christ and gave us the ministry of reconciliation: that God was reconciling the world to himself in Christ, not counting people’s sins against them.
 And he has committed to us the message of reconciliation.” ~2 Corinthians 5:18-19

-One important point to consider is that mankind, no matter how educated, how intelligent, can ever hope to define who God is.
+One important point to consider is that mankind, no matter how educated or how intelligent, can ever hope to define who God is.
 God is God!
-God hates sin and because all humans are imperfect, that sinful nature will forever separate us from God unless there is some perfect reconciliation between God and humans.
+God hates sin, and because all humans are imperfect, that sinful nature will forever separate us from God unless there is some perfect reconciliation between God and humans.

 And that is why Jesus came.
 We are powerless to overcome our nature.
 God, knowing this, has provided a path, a bridge that will overcome this separation.